0xDBFB7/ionprinter/documents/log/construction.md

   - Numpy convolution: ~0.15 seconds
   - Pretty diagnostics with matplotlib
   - Random search ineffective, genetic algorithm considered with DEAP
+  - An attempt was made at adding charge incrementally to obtain a specified gradient - successful for a single point, but not beyond
 - Wonderfully fast C++ Laplace solver
   - 24 ms per iteration!
   - aww yis